Our Three Step Process

 Tip From the Field (Jan 2026): “Speed-to-Lead” Is Dead.
 “Speed-to-Decision” Wins.

-A pattern I keep seeing right now (Jan 2026):
+A pattern we keep seeing right now:

 Teams are proud they “reply quickly”…

-…but they still lose deals because nothing decisive happens after the reply.
+…and they still lose deals because nothing decisive happens after the reply.

 So here’s the upgrade: